VitGottwald/react-patterns/README.md

 ## Higher Order Components (HOC)

-are very well explained in the react [documentation](https://reactjs.org/docs/higher-order-components.html)
+Are a pattern in react for reusing component logic.
+They are very well explained in the react [documentation](https://reactjs.org/docs/higher-order-components.html).

+## Context providers

 ## Render props